-The coronavirus numbers don’t seem to be diminishing anytime soon, and it is advisable to stay home and safe to the best of your ability.
-However, we at LSA have noticed a trend: Intimate house parties or micro soirees (wait, did we just coin a new term?)
+Coronavirus doesn’t seem to be going away soon, and it is advisable to stay home and safe to the best of your ability.
+However, with year-end festivities ’round the corner, an intimate house party or micro soiree may be what many are planning.

-People who have been quarantined in their respective houses getting together to have a low-key good time and feel the magic of human interaction in a safe and controlled manner.
+People who have been quarantined in their respective houses are getting together to have a low-key good time and feel the magic of human interaction in a safe and controlled manner.
 Families are having more get-togethers and neighbours are getting together to unwind.
-Some are even celebrating birthdays and anniversaries with a small crew.
+Some celebrating birthdays and anniversaries with a small crew, and this Holiday season, maybe even you are thinking of throwing a year-end get-together.

 In this scenario, what are the house party rules?
 Tricky to navigate but worth figuring out, we reckon!